lu-jeremy/stlvp/README.md

 Ensure that the STL functions are integrated properly in the NoMaD training functions, specifically in train_utils, train_eval_loop, and train.py.

 ## Dataset
-We use the [X-Embodiment](https://robotics-transformer-x.github.io/) collaboration dataset ([SACSoN](https://sites.google.com/view/sacson-review/home), [RECON](https://sites.google.com/view/recon-robot/dataset)) to train the policy and generate STL waypoints.
+The [X-Embodiment](https://robotics-transformer-x.github.io/) collaboration dataset ([SACSoN](https://sites.google.com/view/sacson-review/home), [RECON](https://sites.google.com/view/recon-robot/dataset)) is used to train the policy and generate STL waypoints.

 ## Setup